jealka/jealka.github.io/sticker-shop/README.md

 Apart from two buttons and cat images, there is nothing to see.

 - We're not able to inspect the `/static/` route or its subfolders, such as `/static/images/`, which contains the image files.
-The images are sequentially named, i.e. `cat_sticker_1.png`, `cat_sticker_2.png`, and the absence of `cat_sticker_3.png` likely tells us that there are no other images.
+The images are sequentially named, i.e. `cat_sticker_1.png`, `cat_sticker_2.png`.
+The absence of `cat_sticker_3.png` likely tells us that there are no other images.
 Since the file format is PNG, no secret information could have been embedded via steganography.
 - Inspecting the buttons, we can see that *Home* leads us to `/`, i.e. the position we're currently at, while *Feedback* brings us to `/submit_feedback`.
 There we find an input form that allows us to submit feedback, which is sent to the same URI via POST.

 ![Feedback page of the hosted website](img/StickerShop-FeedbackPage.png)